pete6184/ETL_Flight_Traffic_Info/README.md

     - filtering
     - aggregating

-#### Final Colletion:
+#### Final Collection:

 Data schema will be created using the GenMyModel.
 The table data will upload using SQLAlchemy.

-The PostgreSQL relational database will link the data using IATA code for aiports and 2 character ISO code for country.
+The PostgreSQL relational database will link the data using IATA code for airports and 2 character ISO code for country.
 Final collection will be include the airport name, latitude, longitude and country and destination airport code.
 See database schema for details.

 ### Transformation of the data:
 #### [Airline route data](https://github.com/pete6184/ETL_Project/blob/main/Data/routes.csv)

 - Several columns were removed and renamed.
+We also removed airports that no longer existed or were designated as closed.

 - Many rows were empty for various columns; we had to do some manipulations for those to use them in our SQL database tables.

 #### [Airport Data](https://github.com/pete6184/ETL_Project/blob/main/Data/airports.csv)

-- There
+- We removed duplicate country codes and unnecessary columns.

 #### [Country Data](https://github.com/pete6184/ETL_Project/blob/main/Data/countries.csv)

-- the country
+- We had to rename the country code for Namibia from 'NA' to 'N' in order to prevent the country code from displaying as N/A.

 ### Type of final production database data is loaded into: